cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

 Please check [Anka Controller Extended Documentation](https://github.com/cirruslabs/anka-controller-extended) for details and don't hesitate to reach out [support](../support.md) with any question.

-Once Anka Controller Extended is up and running, Cirrus CI can use it's API to schedule tasks.
+Once Anka Controller Extended is up and running, Cirrus CI can use its API to schedule tasks.
 Simply use `anka_instance` in your `.cirrus.yml` file like this:

 ```yaml